 White Stallion is one of the two largest dude ranches in the nation; yet it remains family-owned and family-focused.
-The True family actually has a trifecta of ranches under their Arizona chaps (White Stallion, Tombstone Monument and Ranch de la Osa).
-But it’s their home base and incredible Tucson property that is one of the best family dude ranches in the world!
+The True family actually has a trifecta of ranches under their Arizona chaps (White Stallion, Tombstone Monument Guest Ranch and Rancho de la Osa Guest Ranch).
+But it’s their home base and incredible Tucson property that’s one of the best family dude ranches in the world!
 The horse program is stellar, with various riding options, educational opportunities, family-specific rides, a weekly ranch rodeo and more.
 The resort also does a great job with nightly entertainment, with options such as astronomy classes with telescopes, country and western line dancing and lessons, and water color lessons with the resident artist, Ute Vaughn.
 And if you like shopping, you’ll be glad to know this dude ranch has one of the largest onsite gift shops of any dude ranch in the nation.

 If your family wants an authentic Western experience, complete with Hollywood-esque desert moonscapes, rolling hills of cacti with Southwest accommodations, fabulous cuisine, and an even better atmosphere, Circle Z Ranch is for you.
 Open late-October through early-May each year, Circle Z is the oldest continually operating guest ranch in the state of Arizona.

-Best For: Riding in the Wide Open Country
+Best Dude Ranch For: Riding in the Wide Open Country

 Guests are matched with their horses for the half-week to week-long stay.
 Each stay includes lodging, three meals a day, horseback riding, herding cattle, team penning, hiking, private lake fishing, wildlife watching, a breakfast ride and cookout, campfires, and wagon rides with a team of horses.